cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 - **SNS Participants as the Decentralizing Force**:
    With the largest share, the SNS Sale allocation ensures the DAO is decentralized, enabling community-driven governance.
 - **Team and Seed as Stewards of Vision**:
-   These allocations ensure that decisions remain aligned with the project’s mission and long-term strategy.
+   These allocations ensure that decisions remain aligned with the project's mission and long-term strategy.
 - **DFINITY as the Ecosystem Anchor**:
-   DFINITY’s involvement acts as a stabilizing force, keeping Cosmicrafts aligned with the Internet Computer’s goals and principles.
+   DFINITY's involvement acts as a stabilizing force, keeping Cosmicrafts aligned with the Internet Computer's goals and principles.

 ---